 Rye Community Garden is a fun local opportunity that anyone from the local community can get involved in as a volunteer.
-We run sessions on alternate Saturdays and Mondays growing vegetables and doing other gardening activities – if you want to get involved or know someone that might, we’d love to hear from you!
+We’re running sessions for every Saturday morning between 10am and 12pm.

 A little about us…